Need help resolving a Family Law property or parenting negotiation or dispute?

-We are happy to provide advice relating to other legal issues which arise in the course of your Family Law matter, for example:
+We are happy to act for you to resolve legal issues arising during or after resolving your Family Law matter, for example:

 How much will family law litigation cost me?

-It is impossible to estimate our fee in advance in family law work because it is impossible to anticipate what work is going to be required.
-The amount of your costs and disbursements will vary depending on which of the above costs you ultimately incur and other factors including:-
+It is impossible to estimate our fee in advance in family law work because it is not possible to anticipate what work is going to be required.
+The amount of professional costs and disbursements will vary depending on factors including:-

-- whether you choose to give instructions by email or in person
+- whether you prefer giving instructions and receiving advice by email or in person;

-- Whether the litigation is in the Federal Circuit Court or the Family Court
+- If your are a party to litigation whether it was commenced in the Federal Circuit Court or the Family Court;

 - the number/complexity of the legal/factual issues

-- whether an Independent Children’s Lawyer is appointed and how much work they do;
+- whether an Independent Children’s Lawyer is appointed and their costs;

-- whether an agent must be retained due to the matter being listed at/transferred to a Court Registry other than Parramatta (this may happen when the person caring for a child lives a long way from you);
+- whether an agent must be retained due to the matter being listed at/transferred to a Court Registry other than Parramatta (e.g. when the other party who is the primary carer for the child lives a long way from you);

-- whether a barrister must be briefed to provide written advice and/or represent you at a final hearing; and
+- whether a barrister must be briefed to provide written advice and/or represent you at an interim and/or final hearing; and

-- the number and length of letters, court documents, conferences, meetings, hearings, etc.
+- the number and complexity of letters, court documents, conferences, meetings, hearings, etc.

 - filing court documents in response.

-Withdrawing/discontinuing Family Law Court proceedings may have costs consequences.
-If one party withdraws/discontinues, the Court generally sets the matter down for a hearing to permit the other party to file an application that at least a portion of their costs be paid by the discontinuing/withdrawing party.
+Discontinuing Family Law Court proceedings may have costs consequences.
+If one party discontinues, the Court generally sets the matter down for a hearing to permit the other party to file an application that at least a portion of their legal costs be paid by the discontinuing party.